Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Harrow and are not the council.
 About us

-The Planning Committee of Harrow Council met on Wednesday 25 September 2024, with Councillor Marilyn Ashton in the chair.
-The committee considered several planning applications, granting permission for a change of use at 7 Parr Road, Stanmore, and the creation of a fourth floor at Kap House, 31 Elmgrove Road, Harrow.
-The committee also resolved to object to a major mixed-use redevelopment proposal at the Broadwalk Shopping Centre in Edgware.
+The Planning Committee of Harrow Council met on Wednesday 25 September 2024, where they considered several planning applications.
+Key decisions included granting planning permission for a change of use at 7 Parr Road, Stanmore, and the creation of a fourth floor at Kap House, Elmgrove Road, Harrow.
+The committee also resolved to object to a major mixed-use redevelopment proposal at Broadwalk Shopping Centre in Edgware.

 Kap House, 31 Elmgrove Road, Harrow - PL/0665/23